Mission-type tactics: Etymology

 When it is translated to English, the German word, which has never been part of the official German military's lexicon, loses some of its effect.
 The German word does not describe a set of tactics per se, and it certainly neither is limited to the tactical level of operations nor a method of leadership.
 However, it encapsulates a style of command: "tactics focused on accomplishing the task/mission", as opposed to Befehlstaktik ("tactics focused on executing a set of orders").
 Direct orders are an exception in the German military, and "tasks" are the standard instrument of leadership from the high command down to the squad level.

-Many other terms were used to denote concepts of mission-type tactics in Germany between 1891 and 1914, a few being Freies Verfahren ("free method"), Freie Taktik ("free tactics"), Auftragsverfahren ("mission method"), Individualverfahren ("individual method") and Initiativverfahren ("initiative method").
+Many other terms were used to denote concepts of mission-type tactics in Germany between 1891 and 1914, a few being Freies Verfahren (lit. 'free method'), Freie Taktik (lit. 'free tactics'), Auftragsverfahren (lit. 'mission method'), Individualverfahren (lit. 'individual method') and Initiativverfahren (lit. 'initiative method').
 A discussion of the evolution of the terminology is given by Stephan Leistenschneider.